 In the table above you can see a sample of data sent from a fictional online store joesbikes.com which is based on a real tracking event.
 Most essential fields are the event timestamp which allows analyzing events as time series.

 Another important part is a custom page context which describes viewed paged details.
 A notable field is search Tag, it provides what the user is searching for and if that matches the page he has viewed.
 Combining such events into a sequence allows us to see if the path user takes for purchase is optimal or there can be ways to improve it and at the same time improve conversion rate.

 Lastly, we can see that we also get browser information.
 This can be useful to understand what type of devices your visitors are using and especially if there are problems with rendering certain pages.
 For instance, we can analyze if our mobile visitors convert at the same rate as desktop.
 Given how important mobile experience is today, its critical for a business to have this visibility.

 Now let’s have a look at different event sample of a product impression.

 |name||string Joes Leather Gloves|

-Here we can see the main attributes of a product shown on page.
+Here we can see the main attributes of a product shown on the page.
 The captured event of an impression should help us determine what product was displayed, at which location on the page and what variable attributes did it use.
-From the above event we can see that gloves where displayed at 2nd row and 1st column in a container on a page called bestsellers.
+From the above event, we can see that gloves were displayed at 2nd row and 1st column in a container on a page called bestsellers.
 We can also see the price and review score used for the product.
 This information alone is enough to determine which products displayed perform as well based on their exposure across all the website.
-Also we can determine how well they “compete” with each other given the same or different variables (price, location etc.).
+Also, we can determine how well they “compete” with each other given the same or different variables (price, location, etc.).

 The easiest way to utilize clickstream data is to see where a website is getting traffic from.
 Even though it sounds trivial given so many online tools serve this purpose, but getting true numbers down to individual visitor level requires owning the clickstream data.
 We can analyze not just which source brings us most traffic, but also determine: